 SOC 2 Compliance Checklist and Best Practices for an Audit

+SOC 2 (System and Organization Controls 2) is a comprehensive auditing framework developed by the American Institute of CPAs (AICPA) to ensure that service providers securely manage data to protect the interests and privacy of their clients.
 There are various types of SOC (System and Organization Controls) reports for service organizations, including SOC 1 for internal control over financial reporting (ICFR) and SOC for Cybersecurity.
 However, one of the most widely sought-after information security attestations is the SOC 2 report.
-Governed by the American Institute of Certified Public Accountants (AICPA), SOC 2 reports are intended to meet the needs of businesses requiring detailed information and assurance regarding their IT vendors’ controls relevant to the security, availability, and processing integrity of the systems used to process users’ data, and the confidentiality and privacy of the information processed by these systems.
+SOC 2 reports are intended to meet the needs of businesses requiring detailed information and assurance regarding their IT vendors’ controls relevant to the security, availability, and processing integrity of the systems used to process users’ data, and the confidentiality and privacy of the information processed by these systems.
 SOC 2s are versatile and revolve around the product, solution, or service that an organization is providing.
-SOC 2s have gained increased popularity among startups as an accessible, flexible compliance standard that meets their immediate needs.
+SOC 2s have gained increased popularity among startups as an accessible, flexible compliance standard that improves internal practices, more efficient operations, and a better-defined organizational structure.

 Benefits of a SOC 2 Report in Business